Infrastructure senators brush off criticism from left, right

 Once voting wraps up, senators immediately will turn to the budget outline for a $3.5 trillion package of child care, elder care and other programs that is a much more partisan undertaking and expected to draw only Democratic support.

-Despite the momentum, action ground to a halt over the weekend when Sen. Bill Hagerty, a Tennessee Republican allied with Trump, refused to speed up the process.
+Despite the momentum for the first package, action ground to a halt over the weekend when Sen. Bill Hagerty, a Tennessee Republican allied with Trump, refused to speed up the process.

-Hagerty, who had been Trump's ambassador to Japan, argued for taking as much time as needed for debate and amendments, in part because he wants to slow the march toward Biden's $3.5 trillion bill aimed at so-called soft infrastructure.
+Hagerty, who had been Trump's ambassador to Japan, argued for taking more time for debate and amendments, in part because he wants to slow the march toward Biden's $3.5 trillion bill aimed at “soft infrastructure.”

 Trump called Hagerty on Sunday morning, said a person familiar with the call who requested anonymity to discuss it.
-Hagerty said later Sunday he was trying to prevent a “socialist debt bomb” of new government spending.
+Hagerty said his own efforts were to prevent a “socialist debt bomb” of new government spending.

-Senate Republican leader Mitch McConnell, R-Ky., has so far allowed the bill to progress, calling the bill "a compromise."
+Senate Republican leader Mitch McConnell of Kentucky has so far allowed the bill to progress, calling it a compromise.

 Senators have spent the past week processing nearly two dozen amendments to the 2,700-page package, but so far none has substantially changed its framework.

 More amendments have been offered on cryptocurrency, defense-related infrastructure and to allow states to repurpose a portion of their untapped federal COVID-19 relief aid for infrastructure.
-But it's unclear if they will be considered for votes.
+But it was unclear if those changes would be considered for votes.

 Senators have found much to like in the bill, even though it does not fully satisfy liberals, who view it as too small, or conservatives, who find it too large.

-An analysis of the bill from the Congressional Budget Office drew concerns, particularly from Republicans after concluding the legislation would increase deficits by about $256 billion over the next decade.
+An analysis of the bill from the Congressional Budget Office drew concerns, particularly from Republicans after it concluded the legislation would increase deficits by about $256 billion over the next decade.

-Unlike Biden's bigger $3.5 trillion package, which would be paid for by higher tax rates for corporations and the wealthy, the bipartisan package is funded by repurposing other money, and other spending cuts and revenue streams.
-The bill’s backers argued that the budget office was unable to take into account certain revenue streams — including from future economic growth.
+Unlike Biden's bigger $3.5 trillion package, which would be paid for by higher tax rates for corporations and the wealthy, the bipartisan package is to be funded by repurposing other money, and with other spending cuts and revenue streams.
+The bill’s backers argue that the budget office was unable to take into account certain revenue streams — including from future economic growth.

 The House is expected to consider both Biden infrastructure packages when it returns from recess in September.